Welcome to runonmom.com!

 Why the name Runonmom?

 Primarily, I am a mom.
 A mom who loved to run – as I get older, my joints hate it, so I’ll do any exercise that infuses a touch of serotonin in my system.
 If not, I’ll have to purchase the crankymom.com. domain.
-Secondly, in my writing, I tend to run on a bit.
-Over the last 24 years, I’ve kept a journal of our funny, touching, and hard-to-believe family antics, and I love storytelling.
+Secondly, over the last 24 years, I’ve kept a journal of our funny, touching, and hard-to-believe family antics, and I love storytelling.

 Lastly, the name Runonmom.com is pretty catchy.